redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

 ## Preparing for the Overcloud

-1. Export the required variables into your shell before running the instack-\* scripts that interact with the undercloud and overcloud.
+1. While logged into the undercloud node export the required variables into your shell before running the instack-\* scripts that interact with the undercloud and overcloud:

       command $(sudo cat /root/stackrc | xargs)